RealFinOfficial/realfin-core/readme.md

 ## Custom Modules

-Realfin extends the Cosmos SDK with five custom modules that provide on-chain data infrastructure.
-Four of these modules (`oracle`, `creditscore`, `realestate`, `tokenization`) follow an identical CRUD pattern for managing data entries, while the fifth (`realfin`) serves as the base module with governance-controlled parameters.
+Realfin extends the Cosmos SDK with six custom modules that provide on-chain data infrastructure.
+Five of these modules (`oracle`, `creditscore`, `realestate`, `tokenization`, `insurance`) follow an identical CRUD pattern for managing data entries, while the sixth (`realfin`) serves as the base module with governance-controlled parameters.

 Each data module stores its entries in a `collections.Map` keyed by a string symbol.
 All entries include a `creator` field that tracks the address which originally created the record, enabling ownership-based access control for updates and deletions.